Ylvauk/functions-practice/README.md

 **Make a commit after each prompt.**

-Unless otherwise specified on the calendar or by an instructor, homework is due the next morning by 9:00am ET.
+Unless otherwise specified on the calendar or by an instructor, homework is due the next class day by 9:00am ET.

 ### Preview Tomorrow's Content